Baby Boom (film)

-Baby Boom is a 1987 American romantic comedy-drama film directed by Charles Shyer, written by Nancy Meyers and Shyer, and produced by Meyers and Bruce A. Block for United Artists.
-It stars Diane Keaton as a yuppie who discovers that a long-lost cousin has died, leaving her a fourteen-month-old baby girl as inheritance.
+Baby Boom is a 1987 American comedy-drama film directed by Charles Shyer, written by Nancy Meyers and Shyer, and produced by Meyers and Bruce A. Block for United Artists.
+It stars Diane Keaton as a yuppie who discovers that a long-lost cousin has died, leaving her a 14-month-old baby girl as inheritance.

 The film received generally favorable reviews and was a modest box-office success during its original run, eventually grossing $26 million.
 The film spawned a television series of the same name (1988–1989) and was nominated for two Golden Globe Awards.

 Plot

-J. C. Wiatt is a driven Manhattan management consultant (nicknamed the "Tiger Lady") committed to her demanding and high-profile job.
+J.C.
+Wiatt is a driven management consultant (nicknamed the "Tiger Lady") committed to her demanding job.
 She lives with her boyfriend Steven Buchner, an investment banker.
-They both are happily focused on their careers and have no interest in having children.
-Notified that a distant cousin has died and left her a bequest, J.C. is shocked to discover that her "inheritance" is the cousin's orphaned toddler, Elizabeth.
+They are happily focused on their careers and have no interest in having children.
+Notified that a distant cousin has died and left her a bequest, J.C. is shocked to discover that her "inheritance" is Elizabeth, the cousin's orphaned toddler.

-Unwilling to disrupt her hectic life and also clueless about childcare, J.C. arranges to give the child up for adoption, but she grows attached to Elizabeth, forcing J.C. to re-evaluate her priorities.
-She decides to become a working parent and to raise Elizabeth herself, something Steven has no desire to partake in.
+Unwilling to disrupt her hectic life and clueless about childcare, J.C. arranges to give the child up for adoption, but she grows attached to Elizabeth.
+She decides to become a working parent and to raise Elizabeth, something Steven has no desire to partake in.
 They amicably break up, and he moves out.

 J.C.'s boss, Fritz Curtis, offers her a chance to become a partner at the firm.
-CEO Hughes Larrabee is interested in having her manage the account of his major company, The Food Chain.
+CEO Hughes Larrabee is interested in having her manage the account of The Food Chain, a major company.
 Adjusting to life with Elizabeth, J.C. lands the account, and her protégé Ken Arrenberg is assigned to her team.

-Struggling to balance her work and home life, J.C. hires a series of nannies and enrolls Elizabeth in early development classes, as parenthood soon occupies much of her time.
+Struggling to balance her work and home life, J.C. hires a series of nannies and enrolls Elizabeth in early development classes.
 When she discovers Ken making decisions without her input, J.C. tells Fritz she wants him off her team.
-To her surprise, Fritz informs her for the good of the company, Ken will be in charge of the account and J.C. will be reassigned to a lower-profile client, allowing her to spend more time with Elizabeth.
-Postponing her promotion, Fritz explains that he too was forced to choose between his career and his family.
+To her surprise, Fritz informs her that for the good of the company, Ken will be in charge of the account and J.C. will be reassigned to a lower-profile client.
+Postponing her promotion, Fritz explains that he too was forced to choose between career and family.